ZhikangNiu/encodec-pytorch/README.md

 ### Training
 #### 1. Prepare dataset
 I use the librispeech as the train datasets and use the `datasets/generate_train_file.py` generate train csv which is used in the training process.
 You can check the `datasets/generate_train_file.py` and `customAudioDataset.py` to understand how to prepare your own dataset.
+Also you can use `ln -s` to link the dataset to the `datasets` folder.

 #### 2. Train
 You can use the following command to train the model using multi gpu: